 We conduct our business through three operating segments, the CA, BA and International segments.
-Our International business is in the start-up phase as we initiated our international expansion efforts in the first quarter of 2012, and as of March 31, 2012 had generated no revenues and incurred minimal expenses.
-The following briefly describes certain key components of revenue and expenses as presented in our consolidated statements of operations for each of the CA and BA segments.
+Our International business is in the start-up phase as we initiated our international expansion efforts in the first quarter of 2012, and as of June 30, 2012 had generated minimal revenues.
+Expenses for the International segment include development costs for next generation products, costs related to the expansion of our international sales and marketing teams, and other costs related to the start-up of our international business.
+See "-Results of Operations" for additional information regarding the International segment's activities.

+The following briefly describes certain key components of revenue and expenses as presented in our consolidated statements of operations for the CA and BA segments.